 What is a smartphone today?
 It’s a phone, yes, but it goes way beyond its traditional function of handling voice calls and text messages.

-It is a connected entertainment hub that gives people the possibility to read the news, play games at NZ iPhone casinos, take pictures and selfies and share them on social media, watch videos, listen to music, read, pay, navigate… and the list of functions could go on forever.
+It is a connected entertainment hub that gives people the possibility to read the news, play games, take pictures and selfies and share them on social media, watch videos, listen to music, read, pay, navigate… and the list of functions could go on forever.
 But what will the phones look in the future?
 It’s hard to imagine, considering the speed at which they evolve.
 But there are others who do the imagining for us, showing us their vision of the future of communication on the screen, big and small.
 So, let’s see how some filmmakers have imagined the future of phones in the recent years.

 Fringe (FOX TV Series, 2008-2013)